 Piiloleikki a project started by Oona Tikkaoja in 2011.
 It produces a continuously growing art piece: local art-paths, which are made of sculptural marks made by different participants and combined to a network via a digital map.
 The marks can be casted in bronze, 3D printed or they can be immaterial stories, which will be…

 An art game for (work) communities.
 The concept was developed as a part of IRM-Tool EU project in 2019.
 The game encourages its participants to make small tasks which boosts positive social relationships and creative atmosphere in the workplace.
 Below longer description in Finnish: Yhteispeli, konseptin esittely Yhteispeli on taidepeli, joka tukee yhteisöllisyyttä ja verkostoitumista, tuo…

 Everybody Wins is an art game for two or more players.
 In a valise there are different materials in small boxes.
 These materials are tactile and odorous, so they activate many senses.
 All players have their own turn to pick up something from the boxes and locate it to the “game board” which will also…

-Apilaniitty (The Clover Meadow) is a public sculpture at the yard of a kindergarten in Laitila, Finland made together with sculptor Ann Sundholm.
+Apilaniitty (2018) is a public sculpture at the yard of a kindergarten in Laitila, Finland made together with sculptor Ann Sundholm.
 The clover sculptures are 250-300 cm tall, and there will be a meadow of red and white clovers planted around the sculptures.
-The sculpture was published in 2018, but the plants need…
+The sculpture was published in 2018, but the plants need couple of…

 A proposal for an art competition in Redi, Helsinki 2017.This sculpture was not implemented.
 Teoksen esittelymateriaali (in Finnish)